Dental

 Source: OSHPD 2012 and 2015

-Despite the enhanced role of community clinics in providing dental care, nearly two-fifths of adult residents report not seeing a dentist or going to a dental clinic within the past year, and in SPA 6 this proportion was 56%.
-SPA 7 also had a high proportion of adults not accessing dental care at 46.9%.
+Despite the enhanced role of community clinics in providing dental care, nearly two-fifths of adult residents in the County report not seeing a dentist or going to a dental clinic within the past year.
+In SPA 6, this proportion was 56%; SPA 7 also had a high proportion of adults not accessing dental care at 46.9%.

-For children ages 0-17, roughly 1 in 10 did not access dental care in the last year due to financial reasons.
+For children ages 0-17, roughly 1 in 10 did not access dental care in the last year for financial reasons.
 This proportion was highest in SPAs 1 and 6 at 14.2% and 15.5%, respectively.

 These are key findings from CCALAC’s 2018 Network Adequacy Report.